Tony Naylor: Crewe Alexandra

+Port Vale

-After four years in South Cheshire, Naylor was snapped up by local rivals Port Vale in a £150,000 deal.
-John Rudge's "Valiants" splashed the cash after sealing promotion from the Second Division on the last day of the 1993–94 season, and Naylor would join the side for the new season in the First Division.
-He played in the 1996 Anglo-Italian Cup Final, as Vale lost 5–2 to Genoa.
+On 14 July 1994, Naylor joined Port Vale on a three-year contract for a fee of £150,000 that was agreed to avoid Vale and Crewe undergoing a transfer tribunal.
+John Rudge's "Valiants" spent the money after sealing promotion from the Second Division on the last day of the 1993–94 season.
+Naylor would join the side for the new season in the First Division.
+He soon formed a very effective strike partnership with Martin Foyle.
+On 14 March 1995, Naylor scored in a 1–1 draw with Stoke City in a Potteries derby game at Vale Park.
+He came off the bench in the 1996 Anglo-Italian Cup final, as Vale lost 5–2 to Genoa.
 He was with the "Valiants" through one of the club's most successful periods as they finished eighth in the 1996–97 First Division (the club's highest finish since the 1930s), with Naylor claiming 20 goals in 49 appearances, including a hat-trick past Charlton Athletic whilst playing as a lone striker in a 3–1 win at The Valley on 14 December.
+After the match he said he hated playing as a lone striker but conceded that "it worked ok today".

-The club also managed to win the Football League Trophy in 2001, as they defeated Brentford 2–1 in the final at the Millennium Stadium in Cardiff.
-In total he managed to notch 90 goals in his seven years at Vale Park, finishing as the club's top goalscorer at the end of the 1995–96, 1996–97 and 2000–01 seasons with 12, 20 and 21 goals respectively.
+In total, he managed to notch 90 goals in his seven years at the club, finishing as the club's top goalscorer at the end of the 1995–96, 1996–97 and 2000–01 seasons with 12, 20 and 21 goals respectively.
 He scored a brace in a 3–1 win over Sunderland on 23 August 1997, showing his "sublime skill" as his "twinkling feet made them statuesque".
-His last goal for the club was also the last goal at Oxford United's Manor Ground in May 2001.
+He nutmegged Andy Melville on a run that began just inside the Sunderland half and ended with a swerving right-foot shot into the corner of the net.He lost his first-team place in the 1999–2000 relegation season as new manager Brian Horton preferred Manchester United loanee David Healy.
+He regained his place in the first XI in the 2000–01 campaign, when he formed a strike partnership with Steve Brooker and scored 20 goals.
+The club also managed to win the Football League Trophy in 2001, as they defeated Brentford 2–1 in the final at the Millennium Stadium in Cardiff; he won a penalty and also had a goal ruled out for offside.
+Naylor's last goal for the club was also the last goal at Oxford United's Manor Ground in May 2001.
+Naylor left the club after rejecting a two-year contract that would see him take a 40% pay cut.